-On April 2nd of 2008, adopted design standards became effective for all commercial, industrial, and non-residential (school and church) buildings.
+On April 2nd of 2008, the Sandy City Council adopted design standards that became effective for all commercial, industrial, and non-residential (school and church) buildings within city limits.
 Known as the "Sandy Style," the design guidelines are the result of extensive public involvement.

 - Steeply pitched roofs and gables.